best-practicers/reviews/reviews/weiWard/Natspec.md

 * L82 - Comment exists on function name, but could make better use of tags
 * L90 - Comment exists on function symbol, but could make better use of tags
 * L107 - Comment exists on function decimals, but could make better use of tags
-* L114 - function totalSupply contains a reference to IERC20 - might be better if it was specced properly
+* L114 - function totalSupply contains a reference to IERC20 - could use `@inheritdoc`
-* L121 - function balanceOf contains a reference to IERC20 - might be better if it was specced properly
+* L121 - function balanceOf contains a reference to IERC20 - could use `@inheritdoc`
 * L139 - Comment exists on function transfer, but could make better use of tags
-* L152 - function allowance contains a reference to IERC20 - might be better if it was specced properly
+* L152 - function allowance contains a reference to IERC20 - could use `@inheritdoc`
-* L163 - function approve contains a reference to IERC20 - might be better if it was specced properly
+* L169 - function approve contains a reference to IERC20 - could use `@inheritdoc`
-* L192 - function transferFrom contains a reference to IERC20 - might be better if it was specced properly
+* L192 - function transferFrom contains a reference to IERC20 - could use `@inheritdoc`
 * L221 - Comment exists on function increaseAllowance, but could make better use of tags
 * L248 - Comment exists on function decreaseAllowance, but could make better use of tags